nguyenhailong253/Tic-Tac-Toe-3x3/README.md

     Welcome to Tic Tac Toe !

     Player 1 will go first and play 'X'.
-Please type in the coordinates of x and y separated by a comma (i.e 1,3 or 2, 2).
+Please type coordinates of x and y separated by a comma (i.e 1,3 or 2, 2).
     Otherwise, the inputs will be invalid

     . . .